 Last year I created a mixed media piece for the Westford Regional Art Show that was very out of my comfort zone and my usual artistic style.
-This year I went the other way, after looking through my favorite paintings, both old and new, I decided to hang up my favorite painting which is of the ocean.
-I realized in choosing this work that the more time that goes by since I’ve created it, the more I am developing a love-hate relationship with the painting.
-I love how effortless and fun the painting was to create and the layers and depth it shows.
-I hate that I have yet to create another painting that I love as much if not more.
-My new goal is to create more artwork in the hopes that I create a painting that I find even better than this one.
-All in all though I was excited I went with my favorite because it won an Honorable Mention!
+This year, after looking through my favorite paintings, both old and new, I decided to hang up my favorite painting.
+I love how effortless the painting was to create and the layers and depth it shows.
+I plan to enter the show again this year but want to challenge myself to create and be comfortable displaying one of my more conceptual artworks.
+I enjoy participating in the show because it is an opportunity to stay involved in the local art community.

 From the first of May until September I am displaying my artwork in The Java Room Cafe in Chelmsford, Massachusetts.
 Every three weeks I am installing new artwork.
 Below are images of the work displayed in May and June.